bschwenn/crlite_chrome/README.md

-# crlite_chrome
+# index_calculus
-A Chrome extension implementation of CRLite
+A Python implementation of the index calculus attack of the discrete log problem